Across the Spine of the Alps

 Try the local custard and cream cake, Kremšnita, as well as fresh fish from the lake.
 1906 Restaurant in the Hotel Triglav, is an eatery well-worth a visit during your stay!

-Depart Heidelberg at lunchtime for a last scenic journey, as your train twists and turns along the beautiful Rhine Gorge route, past the Loreley Rock and a plethora of castles and charming villages.
+Depart Stuttgart late this morning for a last scenic journey, as your train twists and turns along the beautiful Rhine Gorge route, past the Loreley Rock and a plethora of castles and charming villages.

 An easy platform change at the cathedral city of Cologne delivers you to the Eurostar terminal at Brussels, where you connect with your final train, transferring you back to London St Pancras in just under 2 hours.